Santa Rosa, Nueva Ecija: 1890 Ancestral House of Brgy. San Gregorio, Santa Rosa

 An ancestral house built in 1890, this is a landmark known in the whole town of Santa Rosa.
 Its renovation was initiated in 1974 and finished in 1977.
 A house strongly founded out of tons of cement and copper steel.
 It comprises 4 balconies, 3 living room areas, 3 kitchens, 5 common bedrooms, and a master bedroom.
 The living room area had its traditional atmosphere through the marble design floors.
 During the Spanish era, the chandeliers illuminated the whole house.
 The majority of its wooden surface was made out of pure narra.
 The great descendants of Capt.
 Gregorio drl Barrio (founder of San Gregorio) had meaningful experiences full of love which are worth reminiscing up to the present generation.
 The house symbolizes a Filipino's resilience for it stood for more than a hundred years overcoming raging calamities like typhoons and earthquakes.

 Education

-Santa Rosa, Nueva Ecija is served by both public and DepEd-accredited private/catholic schools.